elmtree-askmo/cloudcannon-app/content/learn/mathematics/how-does-scaling-affect-the-dimensions-of-a-geometric-shape.md

     subject: Mathematics
     url: /learn/mathematics/questions/what-is-the-formula-for-calculating-the-area-of-a-rectangle
 related_article3:
-    id: 164928
+    id: 164922
     title: >-
-        What are cytokines and what role do they play in biological systems?
+        What is the formula for calculating the area of a rectangle?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-are-cytokines-and-what-role-do-they-play-in-biological-systems
-related_article4:
-    id: 164923
-    title: >-
-        How do you maintain proportions when adjusting the dimensions of a rectangle?
-    subject: Mathematics
-    url: /learn/mathematics/questions/how-do-you-maintain-proportions-when-adjusting-the-dimensions-of-a-rectangle
-related_article5:
-    id: 164920
-    title: >-
-        What are the defining characteristics of a rectangle?
-    subject: Mathematics
-    url: /learn/mathematics/questions/what-are-the-defining-characteristics-of-a-rectangle
+    url: /learn/mathematics/questions/what-is-the-formula-for-calculating-the-area-of-a-rectangle
 ---

 &nbsp;